sylikc/jpegview/current/readme.txt

   or in windowed mode (window fit to image) when the image is small enough to fit to the screen.
   Enable in INI file using:
   ShowFullScreen=auto
+  Note: This is the new default value in the INI file.
+Changed behaviour:
+- F11 key is now used for toggling full screen (used to be Ctrl-W).
+Navigation panel visibility now uses Ctrl-N (instead of F11)
+- If the first image shown is smaller than the screen, JPEGView now starts in 'window fit to image' mode.
+  To restore the old behavior (always use fullscreen), set ShowFullScreen=true in INI file

 [1.0.23]
 Bugs fixed: